Excel or Jira – which solution is better for your testing process?

 The final choice is always yours

 As you can see, when it comes to testing solutions, the combat between Excel and Jira extensions is strongly uneven.
 No surprises here, Excel has never been made for tests, whereas creators of dedicated test management apps aim for making the process easier and faster yet by design.
 The present comparison only proves the point.
 Although Excel can sometimes support test management, it involves a lot of time, additional files, sheets, charts, and tables, and yet it’s still impossible to build a complete and reliable testing process using only this tool.
 As for the Excel pivot tables and macros, which actually can bring some automation into our testing, it’s possible to implement them, but at the same time it requires advanced know-how, and yet they fail in replacing the functionalities which Jira apps can offer.
 There are quite a few disadvantages that result from executing tests in Excel.
 Below, we listed the ones we believe are the most difficult to overcome:

 All things considered, the most important fact is that if you decide on RTM for Jira, you’ll have a fully functional testing process inside one place.
 In the app, all objects are grouped and organized.
 Relations between them are traceable, which is rather impossible if they are stored separately.
-Maybe you don’t have so many possibilities when it comes to colors of the charts and graphs in the reports, but flexible filters and simple yet appealing design totally make up for it.
+Maybe you don’t have so many possibilities when it comes to the colors of the charts and graphs in the reports, but flexible filters and simple yet appealing design totally make up for it.
 If your team members already work in Jira, you can be sure that they will appreciate using this solution also for software testing.